Kotlin Multiplatform, in practice

 This has nothing to do with KMP, but you also need to know that yep, this sort of thing exists where you might end up not using the library you used to use when on a single targeted codebase, so you end up writing your own thing in the common codebase or with expect/actual blocks, which is fine, at least for me.

-, when the codebase targeted Android only.
+I used to use Dagger Hilt for DI in Linkora , when the codebase targeted Android only.
 Now that I have migrated to KMP, I have switched to manual DI, which I think is fairly simple and the usual way I prefer for my projects now (AS IT SHOULD BE).

-Live preview sucked with Jetpack Compose in the initial days of my usage, as you had to rebuild for every newly updated preview; which later picked it up and got good, but
+Live preview sucked with Jetpack Compose in the initial days of my usage, as you had to rebuild for every newly updated preview; which later picked it up and got good, but Compose Hot Reload works just fine for me, far better than what it used to be with Compose which only targeted Android back then.

-Coroutines and Flows in KMP
+Coroutines and Flows in KMP#

 Coroutines and Flows play a major role in KMP.
-Now, when I mentioned "major role", I mean
+Now, when I mentioned “major role”, I mean major role .

-usage is required in some cases, and it may require another component to be included to complete the operation, as the expected implementation is supposed to be an individual block and not included wherever in the codebase.
+The expect and actual usage is required in some cases, and it may require another component to be included to complete the operation, as the expected implementation is supposed to be an individual block and not included wherever in the codebase.

 We need the “Event-driven” style to complete the operation; this is, of course, your typical asynchronous use case, which Kotlin coroutines and flows do excellently in my usage.